 Early Life

 Thomas Denny Sanford was born on December 23, 1935, in Saint Paul, Minnesota.
-His mother died of breast cancer when he was four years old, and his father passed away when he was 20.
-Growing up, he worked in his father's clothing distribution company.
-He graduated from the University of Minnesota in 1958 with a degree in psychology.
+His mother died when he was four years old, and his father passed away when he was 20.
+Sanford's early life was marked by the working-class environment of his upbringing, instilling in him a strong work ethic from a young age.
+He worked in his father's garment shop during his youth and summers.
+After high school, he attended the University of Minnesota, where he earned a degree in psychology in 1958.

 Rise to Success